With Power Out And Phones Down, A Struggle To Reach Loved Ones In Puerto Rico

 Compounding Puerto Rico's devastation in the wake of Hurricane Maria is the fact that so much is still unknown.
 Because most of the island's cellphone sites are out of service and the power grid is down, it has been difficult or impossible to connect with the people who live there — whether from the mainland or from another part of the island.

-Silkia Babilonia says that since the storm, she hasn't been able to reach friends and family on the island's west side.
+Atlanta resident Silkia Babilonia, who lives in Atlanta, says that since the storm, she hasn't been able to reach friends and family on the island's west side.

 "I tried to call every single number have for them, cellphone and landlines, but nothing," Babilonia, who was born and raised in Mayaguez, Puerto Rico, before moving to the mainland five years ago, told NPR.
 "We're trying to stay calm, pray and hope everything is alright."